 Thankfully, you don’t have to build a criminal defense case alone.
 There are legal resources available to those who are facing a misdemeanor charge.
 Our firm is proud to represent those facing criminal charges, partially because we know that not everyone is guilty of what they’ve been accused of and partially because we know that everyone makes mistakes.
 Regardless of whether you’re guilty or not, you deserve to have the best possible defense constructed on your behalf.
 Our legal team will be an advocate for your rights and guide you through every aspect of your case.
 However, you have to take the initiative to seek legal services so that we are informed of your situation.
 If you haven’t yet alerted our firm to the fact that you’ve been charged with a misdemeanor, please do so now.
-The earlier you can speak to a lawyer about your charge, the more we can do to prepare a solid case and provide you the help you need.
+The earlier you can speak to a lawyer about your charge, the more we can do to prepare a solid case and provide you with the help you need.
 If you wait too long to get advice from a lawyer, they may not be able to put together an argument on your behalf.
 We need as much time as we possibly can to build a solid defense for your benefit.